 What to do during the Victoria Day Long Weekend in 2020

-Top May Long Weekend activities in the Lower Mainland most years include the Cloverdale Rodeo (which has been cancelled for 2020) and the Vancouver All British Field Meet car show at VanDusen Garden (which has been postponed).
+Top May Long Weekend activities in the Lower Mainland most years include the Cloverdale Rodeo (which has been postponed for 2021) and the Vancouver All British Field Meet car show at VanDusen Garden (which may or may not still happen in some format).

-Also on the holiday weekend most years are the GoFest Outdoor Festival at Whistler, the Royal Victorian Party at Stewart Farm and celebratory activities at Fort Langley.
-All of these too, to the best of our knowledge, have also been cancelled this year because of the pandemic.
+Also on the holiday weekend most years are the GoFest Outdoor Festival at Whistler, the Royal Victorian Party at Stewart Farm, and celebratory activities at Fort Langley.
+The statuses of all of these events are to be determined because of the pandemic.

 Vancouver and Lower Mainland Parks & Beaches

 Provided the weather is good, top places to be in Metro Vancouver this year will be area parks.
-Most city and regional parks remain open, despite the COVID-19 virus.
-Provincial parks like Alice Lake near Squamish, Bridal Veil Falls and Cultus Lake in the Fraser Valley, and Rolley Lake near Mission are also all scheduled to reopen on May 14th (so just in time for the holiday weekend).
+City and regional parks are open, as are provincial parks like Alice Lake near Squamish, Bridal Veil Falls and Cultus Lake in the Fraser Valley, and Rolley Lake near Mission).
+Last year many parks were actually closed.
+Fortunately that doesn’t look likely this year.

 For a list of parks in the Lower Mainland click Vancouver Parks and Places in Nature.